SixArm/mast-cell-help/topics/loratadine/index.md

 Loratadine is an antihistamine medication used to treat allergy symptoms.

 It is available over-the-counter.
-In the United States, see brand name Claritin.
+Brand name: Claritin.

 **Key points:**